genomicsITER/cirdb/README.md

 <!--
 <a name="chapter4"></a>

 # Chapter 4.
-Expanding CIRdb with whole-exome sequencing data.
+Expanding CIRdb with whole-exome sequencing data (December 2025)
 One central aim of the project has been to catalog the variation affecting exonic regions given the important biomedical implications of coding regions of the genome.
 To improve the population-specific reference catalog, we used whole-exome sequencing of the full CIRdb cohort to identify 387,555 single nucleotide variants and small indels (Fig. 5).
 For the study (<a href="#7">7</a>), we complemented the analyses with paired SNP array data and additional sequencing data for regions of interest.

 <p align="center">